Pope Francis accepts D.C. Cardinal Donald Wuerl's resignation

 “For too long, bishops have been in charge of policing themselves,” the Rev. Jim Martin, editor-at-large of the Jesuit magazine America and a consultant to the Vatican’s Secretariat for Communications, told NBC News.
 “So the question is summed up by the Latin phrase, Quis custodiet ipsos custos?
 Who guards the guardians?”

-Matthew Vann reported from Washington; Anne Thompson from New York; Claudio Lavanga from Rome.
+Matthew Vann reported from Washington; Anne Thompson from New York; and Claudio Lavanga from Rome.